alexvlis/Shape-Recognition/README.md

 Installation:
 1. Run: git clone https://github.com/alexvlis/shape.git to clone the repository from github.

-2. Run: sudo pip install -r requirements.txtsudo pip install -r requirements.txt to install all the required libraries.
+2. Run: sudo pip install -r requirements.txt to install all the required libraries.

 Usage:
 There are 3 options to run this program: